Alexanderoke/Pasword_Locker/README.md

 # Password Locker
-#### {Brief description of application}, {Date of current version}
+#### Password locker manages passwords, 01/2022
-#### By **{List of contributors}**
+#### By **Alexander Oke**
 ## Description
-{This is a detailed description of your application, including its purpose and usage.
-Give as much detail as needed to explain what the application does, and any other information you want users or other developers to have. }
+This application serves as a password manager for users who have several online accounts, to keep the paswords safe and retrieve them incase a user forgets a password.
 ## Setup/Installation Requirements
-* Clone the repo {git clone https://github.com/jonnygovish/cookie-recipe.git}
+* Clone the repo {git clone https://github.com/Alexanderoke/Pasword_Locker.git}
-* to list setup instructions
+* you will need the terminal
-* in a simple
+* in the terminal install pip to install pyperclip package
-* easy-to-understand
+* run the code using python
-* format
+*
 {Leave nothing to chance!
 You want it to be easy for potential users, employers and collaborators to run your app.
 Do I need to run a server?
 Do I need to install any dependencies?
 How should I set up my databases?
 Is there other code this app depends on?}
 ## Live link
 ## Known Bugs